Fellowships for social change

 Kindship is the first and only social networking app for parents raising children with disabilities.
 It offers parents a safe space to connect with others who go through similar experiences, matched by diagnosis, age group, interests and location.
 Built to inform and ultimately empower decision-making through peer-to-peer knowledge sharing, Kindship’s vision is to spearhead a world that champions the contribution of parents and their children living with a disability.

 In October 2022, Kindship raised more than $1m in crowd equity funding from over 600 investors, many of them users of the Kindship platform.
-This funding will enable the organisation to launch the Kindship Wallet, an NDIS plan management tool aimed to help parents manage and make the most of their NDIS plan.
+This funding has enabled the organisation to launch Kindship Premium, an NDIS plan management and peer referral tool aimed to help parents make the most of their NDIS plan.

 MoreGoodDays is an evidence-based pain management program to help people living with chronic pain better understand their condition, reduce symptoms and improve emotional wellbeing, all from the comfort of home.
 The need is huge: One in five Australians, including children and adolescents, will suffer from chronic pain in their lifetime, yet up to 80% of people living with chronic pain are missing out on treatment that could improve their health and quality of life due to a lack of information, high costs and long waitlists.

 In 2022, MoreGoodDays raised $3.5m in venture capital equity funding to scale operations and expand the program offering from fibromyalgia to cover all types of chronic pain.